 The Florida Medical Association (FMA) adopts as policy that the following concepts be included in medical staff bylaws: 1.
 The medical staff shall have, at the very least, one open medical staff meeting per year where issues will be debated and voted upon in an open forum without collusion or influence by hospital administrators, and 2.
 The election of the bylaws and changes (including retroactive changes) to the rules and regulations be voted upon at such meeting(s) with a secret ballot under the direct supervision of the medical staff without hospital interference, and 3.
 The election of medical staff officers be conducted by closed ballot under the direct supervision of the medical staff without hospital interference, and 4.
-Any financial or other relationship with the hospital which may present a conflict of interest shall be disclosed by nominated and existing medical staff leaders in any official position to the medical staff in a confidential letter to members of the medical staff.
-These conflicts shall be disclosed at the beginning of each medical executive committee or other medical staff committee meeting.
+Any financial or other relationship with the hospital which may present a conflict of interest shall be disclosed by nominated and existing medical staff leaders in any official position to the medical staff in a confidential letter to members of the medical staff committee meeting.
 Any member with a conflict must recuse themselves from consideration of the matter and vacate their chair during discussions of the matter with which they have a conflict.
-5.In accordance with the American Medical Association's Board of Trustee Report #2, that the governing board of every hospital in Florida have at least one physician member elected by the medical staff.
+5. In accordance with the American Medical Association's Board of Trustee Report #2, that the governing board of every hospital in Florida have at least one physician member elected by the medical staff.
 (BOG Rpt D-1, Amended Res 10-408; HOD 2011) (Reaffirmed HOD 2019)